Standards and specifications

 Content of this report

-voestalpine addresses the issues that are relevant to its sustainable development continuously and systematically.
-Both external and internal stakeholders were included in the process of determining the content of and the material topics covered in the present CR Report (see "").
+voestalpine addresses the issues that are relevant to the Group’s sustainable development continually and systematically.
+Both external and internal stakeholders were included in the process of determining the content of and the material topics covered in the present CR Report (see the chapter, “Stakeholders and CR Management”).

 voestalpine’s business year runs from April 1 of a given year to March 31 of the following year.
-The business year 2019/20 is the reporting period for the key financial indicators and employee data, but the environmental data are compiled by calendar year.
-Hence the calendar year 2019 is the reporting period for the environmental performance indicators.
+While the business year 2021/22 is the reporting period for the key performance indicators (KPIs) as well as the employee and health & safety data, the environmental data are compiled by calendar year.
+Hence the calendar year 2021 is the reporting period for the environmental performance indicators.
+In order to improve comparability and to make the development of the data clear over a longer period, most KPIs are shown going back to the business year 2017/18 and/or calendar year 2017.
+Hence they present the development of the past five business and/or calendar years.

 voestalpine publishes its CR Report once a year.
+The most recent Report was published in October 2021.
+The current and future CR Reports will be published at the same time as the Annual Report, i.e., as early as in July.
 The CR Fact Sheet, which summarizes the Report’s key figures and facts, is also published annually and simultaneously with the CR Report.

-The auditing firm, Wirtschaftsprüfungs- und Steuerberatungsgesellschaft Deloitte, audited this CR Report as to compliance with both the GRI Standards and the requirements of Section 267a UGB.
-See the Independent Assurance Report in the for further information on the audit and confirmation of the present CR Report.
+See the independent Audit Confirmation Report in the Appendix for further information on the audit and confirmation of the present CR Report.

 Style and languages